jpabadir/pace-c/documentation/report.md

 System should not meet any conflicts when users are tasking.

 #### Data reliability
-System collects users' personal infomation when accessing the software.
+System collects users' personal information when accessing the software.
 Backend data management should be safe and stable to store personal information. (e.g. users who have registered should not be required to register again because of loss of data.)

 ## <div align="center">Tech Stack Chosen and Rationale</div>